garyng/design-patterns/README.md

 ## Adapter Pattern
 The adapter pattern converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+## Façade Pattern
+The façade pattern provides a unified interface to a set of interfaces in a subsystem.
+Façade defines a higher-level interface that makes the subsystem easier to use.